GenomicsAotearoa/Introduction-to-R/docs/03-basics-dataframes-manipulation.md

 We are interested in single nucleotide polymorphisms (SNPs) — positions in the genome where a single base differs from the reference.
 The `ALT` column contains the alternate allele at each variant position, but not all of these are single bases; some are longer insertions or deletions (indels) like `CTTTTTTTT`.

-We hypothesise that there will be SNP differences between our Cit+ mutants and Cit- wildtype *E. coli*.
+We hypothesise that there will be SNP differences between our Cit+ mutants and Cit- wildtype-like *E. coli*.
 Let's test this hypothesis.

 First, orientate yourself to the data in our `subset_variants` using `head()` and a new function `table()`